jackie-dai/Vault-of-Knowledge/Concurrency & Transactions I.md

 complete isolation

 We need to design a schedule that have the same net effect as serial schedule (mimics isolation) but interleaves transactions

+#### Conflicting Operations
+Two operations conflict if
+- different txn
+- are on the same object
+- at least one of them is awrite
+*The order of non-conflicting operation has no effect on the final state of the databse*